Recycled water

 • Bangalow STP, Dudgeons Lane

-To access Byron Shire Councils recycled water filling stations you need to enter into an agreement.
-To do this complete the online application form.
+To access Byron Shire Councils recycled water filling stations you must apply online

 Does recycled water smell or look different to drinking water?